Mister Bones: Origin

-Dr. Benjamin (also known as Amos) Love, a gynecologist, injected six pregnant women with an experimental mutagenic drug.
-Each of the women gave birth to a metahuman child.
-Love kidnapped the infants and raised them himself, never allowing them to leave the house.
-The children learned all they knew from books, radio, and television.
-Later, the six young adults learned the true story of their origin from reading Love's diary and confronted him.
-They decided to execute him for what he did to them and Bones took Love out in the desert alone to kill him with his cyanide touch; the doctor begged for his life and Bones felt pity for him and let him go.
-Bones later showed the rest of his "family" Love's grave.
-After the supposed death of Love and taking their cue from the superheroes they had watched on television, the six created costumes to go with the names Love had given them and called their group Helix with them taking on names like Penny Dreadful, Tao Jones, Kritter, Baby Boom, and Arak Wind-Walker.
+Dr. Benjamin Love, a gynecologist, injected six pregnant women with an experimental mutagenic drug, with each of their children gaining metahuman powers.
+Love kidnaps the infants and raises them himself, never allowing them to leave the house.
+The children learn everything they know from books, radio, and television.
+Later, the six young adults learn their origin from reading Love's diary and confront him.
+They decide to execute him for what he did to them.
+When Love begs for his life, Bones takes pity on him and lets him go.
+After the supposed death of Love and taking their cue from the superheroes they had watched on television, the six created costumes to go with the names Love had given them and called their group Helix.

+Mister Bones as depicted on the cover of Infinity, Inc. #16 (July 1985).
 Art by Todd McFarlane and Tony DeZuniga.

 Working with Helix

-The team kidnapped the Infinitor Fury in an attempt to extort money.
-Although they were defeated by Fury's teammates, Infinity, Inc., Helix managed to escape.
-Later, the second Wildcat (Yolanda Montez) learned that she was in fact a cousin of Helix's new member Carcharo and that they are both products of the same genetic experiments as Helix.
-The two teams battled to a stalemate and Mr. Bones was arrested while the others escaped.
-Later, Mr. Bones was freed from prison by Doctor Love.
+The second Wildcat (Yolanda Montez) learns that she is a cousin of Helix's new member Carcharo and that they are both products of the same genetic experiments as Helix.
+The two teams battle to a stalemate, with Mr. Bones being arrested while the others escaped.
+Bones is later freed from prison by Doctor Love.

-Carcharo soon turned on the Helix and kidnapped Mr. Bones.
-In the ensuing struggle Carcharo is stabbed with a long piece of metal and in a last-ditch effort bit Bones's leg off, and then died from cyanide poisoning.
-To make sure Bones got medical care, Helix turned themselves in to the authorities.
-Mr. Bones received an artificial leg and Dr. Beth Chapel (Doctor Midnight) helped him recover from his injuries, and the two formed a friendly relationship.
+Carcharo turns on Helix and kidnaps Mr. Bones.
+In the ensuing struggle, Carcharo bites Bones's leg off, then dies from exposure to the cyanide in Bones's body.
+The members of Helix turn themselves in to the authorities to make sure that Bones gets medical care.
+Bones receives an artificial leg and befriends Beth Chapel (Doctor Mid-Nite), who helped him recover.